 Double-eyelid surgery, also known as Asian eyelid surgery, is one of the most common cosmetic procedures in Asian countries.
 Many Asian women and men desire a more defined upper eyelid crease, which “opens” the eye while still maintaining their ethnic appearance.
 When compared with other ethnicities, the Asian eyelid has relatively more excess skin and increased fat, which contribute to the loss of definition in the upper eyelid area.
 Often the upper eyelid crease is absent or incomplete, which allows the skin to hang and make the eyes appear relatively small.
-Patients visit Dr. Houtan Chaboki for Asian eyelid surgery (blepharoplasty) from Washington, DC; Silver Spring, MD; and Arlington, VA; to enhance their eye area while maintaining a natural look.
+Patients visit Dr. Houtan Chaboki for Asian eyelid surgery (blepharoplasty) from Washington, DC; Arlington and Ashburn, VA; Bethesda and Chevy Chase, MD; and surrounding cities to enhance their eye area while maintaining a natural look.

 Asian eyelid surgery is commonly performed in the office under local anesthesia.
 The procedure requires carefully placed incisions in the natural contours of the upper eyelid.
 The shape and position of the incision and crease may vary depending on patient preference and existing eyelid anatomy.
 Through the incision, Dr. Chaboki tightens the attachment of the skin to the underlying muscle and removes excess skin and fat, if necessary.
 Patients can combine this procedure with nonsurgical treatments including BOTOX® Cosmetic or lip enhancement for a more dramatic improvement.

 Double Board-Certified Facial Plastic Surgeon